JWWolstenholme/accented/README.md

 # Accented

-A lightweight theme for Spotify that replaces Spotify's green with a color of your choice.
+A lightweight theme for [Spicetify](https://github.com/spicetify) that replaces Spotify's green with a color of your choice.

 ![preview](./img/preview.png)